Singles Day: The Sale We Told Black Friday Not To Worry About

-If you’re waiting until Black Friday to reap the greatest savings on your holiday shopping, you might want to re-evaluate that strategy, because tomorrow is Singles Day.
-Originating in China in the early 1990s in celebration of the uncoupled, this palindromic date has ballooned into a worldwide shopping holiday that’s just starting to catch on in the US, and November 11th now boasts deep discounts from the biggest brands in the shop-o-sphere.
+If you’re waiting until Black Friday to reap the greatest savings on your holiday shopping, you might want to re-evaluate that strategy, because today is Singles Day.
+Originating in China in the early 1990s in celebration of the uncoupled, this palindromic date has ballooned into a worldwide shopping holiday that’s just starting to catch on in the U.S., and November 11 now boasts deep discounts from the biggest brands in the shop-o-sphere.
 As an event that honors going solo, sex toy brands like Ella Paradis and LELO are the first to pull out all the savings stops — but plenty of bedding, fashion, and beauty brands are getting in on the action, too.
 Whether you are prepping for gift-giving or treating yourself, this global sale holiday is the perfect excuse.
 And, if you’d rather skip the eye-burning process of endlessly scrolling for the best prices, we’ve got you covered — keep reading to see the deals that you can shop right this second, along with some bookmark-able ones that will be starting tomorrow.
-We’ve even created a handy table of contents — think of it as a savings SparkNotes — of live, clickable deals.
-Find some of our best bets below, and come back tomorrow for an even longer list of can’t-miss Singles Day savings.
+We’ve even created a handy table of contents (think of it as a savings SparkNotes) of live, clickable deals.
+Find some of our best bets below for can’t-miss Singles Day savings.

 Advertisement

-Singles Day Sales You Can Shop Today:
+Best Singles Day Sales Quick Links:

 ASOS: 25% site-wide with code MEDAY